Roussy–Lévy syndrome: Treatment

-For Roussy–Lévy syndrome no pharmacological treatment required.
+Roussy–Lévy syndrome has no pharmacological treatment.
 Treatment options focus on corrective therapy.
 Patients tend to benefit greatly from physical therapy (especially water therapy as it does not place excessive pressure on the muscles), while moderate activity is often recommended to maintain movement, flexibility, muscle strength and endurance.

 While no medicines are reported to treat the disorder, patients are advised to avoid certain medications as they may aggravate the symptoms.

-Patients with foot deformities may benefit from corrective surgery, which, however, is usually a last resort.
-Most such surgeries include straightening and pinning the toes, lowering the arch, and sometimes, fusing the ankle joint to provide stability.
-Recovering from these surgeries is oftentimes long and difficult.
+Patients with foot deformities may benefit from corrective surgery, which is usually a last resort.
+Most such surgeries include straightening and pinning the toes, lowering the arch, and sometimes fusing the ankle joint to provide stability.
+Recovery from this type of surgery is often long and difficult.
 Proper foot care including custom-made shoes and leg braces may minimize discomfort and increase function.

 Prognosis

-The Roussy–Lévy syndrome is not a fatal disease and life expectancy is normal.
+Roussy–Lévy syndrome is not a fatal disease and life expectancy is normal.